 Kits are a great option if you're just getting started making bath and body products.
-Bramble Berry kits come with supplies and printed instructions to make it easy.
+Ours come with supplies and printed instructions to make it easy.
 From there, you can try more projects and eventually start formulating your own recipes.

 These 4 small business owners got started with Bramble Berry kits, so we asked them to share their experiences and where they went from there.
 Learn more below.

 Julie started making soap in 2015.
 She left her job in finance to spend more time with her kids, and she was on the hunt for creative outlets.

 The first soap she made was the Natural Soap Kit for Beginners - Relaxing Lavender.
 From there, she made the Refreshing Lemongrass and Energizing Orange versions.
 Julie said they're a great way to get started because they come with supplies, instructions, and how-to videos.